Kleptine/UnitySessionStreamer/README.md

 The Session Streamer plugin for Unity provides an way to capture and stream video from your game's main camera, along with Unity logs and general event data, directly to a remote server for recording and session replay.

-Great care has been taken to make sure that the performance impact of the stream is near-zero.
+Great care has been taken to make sure that the performance impact of the stream is near-zero[^2].
 Noticeable performance overhead is considered a bug.

 ---